madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

   deleteMax = fmap snd <$> decompose
 ```

-This is a bit mouthful because many operations are interdefinable as reflected
+This is a bit mouthful because many operations are inter-definable as reflected
 by the `MINIMAL`{.haskell} pragma.

 The `Elem`{.haskell} _type family_ (enabled by `TypeFamilies` extension)